grantgasser/caesar-cipher/README.md

 # Caesar's Cipher

-## Python program that implements Caesar's Cipher for letters and ' ', '\n', and '\t'
+## Python program that implements Caesar's Cipher for letters and the characters: ' ', '\n', and '\t'
 'test.txt' is the file that is encrypted.
 Note that the contents 'decrypted.txt' and 'test.txt' are the same.
 And 'encrypted.txt' is the encrypted version of 'test.txt'